adamsilver/fdpb/01-Register.md

 # A Registration Form

 We're going to begin our adventure with a simple registration form.
 We'll use this simple form, to ahem, form the foundations on which to solve more complex forms later.
-I've already used the word form 4 times, and we've got a whole book to go.

-Don't be fooled by its simple appearance though.
-There's a lot of ground to cover and patterns that will emerge.
-Patterns we'll either use directly or as a foundation to build new patterns when needed.

 ## What it looks like